 ‘Please take a seat, Chloe.
 I know that this is all very strange for you, but please remember that I am on your side.’

 Chloe sat down, trying to ignore the pleasant musk of the doctor’s aftershave.
-Trying not to imagine violent sex with him on the desk.
 She burst into tears at the doctor’s kind words.

 ‘Why would you be?
 I’m disgusting.’

-‘You are not disgusting, Chloe,’ the doctor said.
-‘You’re in pain, and I’m going to help you.’
+‘That’s not true, Chloe,’ the doctor said.
+‘You’re in pain and I’m going to help you.’

 Doctor Godfrey was a plain man with kind eyes and an awkward smile.
 His suit was so ill-fitting that it could only have been a hand-me-down, and his hair was like a thatch of old straw.
-It was as if he had locked his sexuality in a box and hidden it under the floorboards.
+It was as if he had locked his sexuality in a box and hidden it under the floorboards like an old keepsake.

 ‘Would you like to tell me when this started becoming a problem?’

-‘About five years ago, I went through a very bad break-up.’
+‘About five years ago, I went through a bad break-up.’

 ‘And it started happening after that?’